The Short Stack

 The Syrup Test ...

-To make sure your layers are sufficiently sticky run this quick gut check:
+To make sure your layers are sufficiently connected, run this quick gut check:

 1. Can everyone on your team name the top strategic priority right now?
 [Layer 1: Strategy]